BenjaSanchez/academic-kickstart/content/publication/2023/06/g2p-review/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Model size increase in GEMs across the years.
-Taken from the original publication: https://www.doi.org/10.1039/c5ib00083a"
+  caption: "Overview of different methods for inferring phenotype from genotype.
+Taken from the original publication: https://doi.org/10.1093/femsre/fuad030"
   focal_point: ""
   preview_only: false